“Yasss” may be the only word you utter after your chomp down and savor the bursting flavors of this delicious classic, tender, and moist meatloaf.

 - Storage: refrigerate meatloaf in airtight containers or wrap tightly with heavy-duty aluminum foil or plastic wrap for 3-4 days.

-I always reach for Better than Bouillon Beef Base whenever I need to use beef broth.
+Note A: I always reach for Better than Bouillon Beef Base whenever I need to use beef broth.
 It's just like homemade broth and it packs lots of flavors.
 It also lasts longer than the boxed or canned broth.
 The beef base is made from roasted beef & concentrated beef stock You can find the low sodium beef here.
+Be careful when using BTB because it has salt so just be mindful when you add more salt to the beef mixture.

 If you're looking for a great meat thermometer with good reviews.
 I use this meat thermometer religiously.